ShouWenWang-Lab/snakemake_DARLIN/QC/README.md

 ### Test
-To test if the pipeline has been installed correctly, please go to the `test` folder and run the command.
-Also, the test module gives examples on how to use this package.
+To test if the pipeline has been installed correctly, please go to the `test` folder and run the command
 ```bash
 bash test.sh
 ```